Benja988/7news/7news/README-Docker.md

-# Docker Setup for NewsFlow
+# Docker Setup for HintFlow

-This guide explains how to run the NewsFlow application using Docker and Docker Compose.
+This guide explains how to run the HintFlow application using Docker and Docker Compose.

 ## Prerequisites